qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 The next step involves finding a way to identify whether cells are positive or negative *for each marker independently* based upon the detections and measurements made during the previous step.

-QuPath v0.2.0 supports two different ways to do this:
+Since QuPath v0.2.0 there are two different ways to do this:

 1. Threshold a single measurement (e.g. mean nucleus intensity)
 2. Train a machine learning classifier to decide based upon multiple measurements